Allen Holden

 Allen Clyde Holden (18 April 1911 - 12 December 1980) was a New Zealand cricketer.
 He played two first-class matches for Otago, one in each of the 1937–38 and 1939–40 seasons.

 Holden was born at Christchurch, where his father William Holden was working for a time, in 1911 and educated at Otago Boys' High School in Dunedin where he played cricket for the school XI.
 He attained the University of Otago and qualified as a barrister, coached at Kaikorai Cricket Club and in 1948 was appointed to the staff of John McGlashan College where he taught.

-As a club cricketer, Holden, who initially played for the Otago Old Boys' side before moving to Kaikorai, was considered a useful cricketer.
+As a club cricketer, Holden, who initially played for the Otago Old Boys' team before moving to Kaikorai, was considered a useful cricketer.
 He had scored a century whilst at school, made "in a most attractive style", and made "an auspicious start" in his first season in the Old Boys' First XI in the 1930–31 season.
 By 1934 he was being described by the cricket correspondent of The Evening Star as "a nice stamp of batsman" who had a "sound defence" as well as "a good eye and a nice range of strokes".
 The paper was of the opinion that "it should not be long before he is in among the runs" and later in the season praised his driving ability and his use of his feet.

 The following season The Evening Star again praised Holden's defence as well as his "array of strokes" and considered that he had a "very sound grounding in the name" and tipped him for representative cricket if he continued to develop, and he played for Otago in the annual match against Southland in February 1935.
 (Note: The fixture against Southland was not considered first-class at this time.)
 By December 1937 his "sound and confident display" in scoring a half-century again drew praise.
 Later in the same month the paper praised his "clean and hard" off drives, and just before Christmas his "fine form" and "polished" batting.
 Later in the season he made his full representative debut, playing in a February 1938 Plunket Shield fixture against Wellington at Carisbrook in Dunedin, Otago's final representative match of the season.